talestonini/talestonini.com-v0.5/README.md

   - On a Mac, you can install drivers with `brew install geckodriver`.
   - On Ubuntu, you can prepare the environment running `prep_test_env_once.sh`, and start sbt with `sbt.sh`.

+**Note**: Tests only pass with the development API key, as the production one has security restrictions.

 ## Deploying
 Use script `deploy.sh`.
 ```